gilbertfongan/practical-devops/README.md

 It is necessary to have basic knowledge of linux.

+## Instructions for use

+- Understand the DevOps concepts through the course material (PRACTICAL DEVOPS BOOK.pdf) available here.

+- Complete the practical cases (with the book available on Amazon : https://www.amazon.fr/dp/B0B5PK5P9V/ ) as you go along in order to consolidate the notions learned in the course material

 ## Summary

 This book presents a technological development environment to initiate the reader to the use of DevOps tools to enable the efficient management of your infrastructure, the management of source code with integration and deployment of your applications, the use of containerization and container orchestration technologies, infrastructure monitoring, and finally the analysis and processing of your system logs through real application cases.
 This book has been written in the context of initiation and preparation for the Linux Profesionnal Institute DevOps Tools Engineer certification.